butvinm/dora/README.md

 # Dora

-> The project is still in development and may look like a crap.
+> The project is still in development and may look like shit.
 I'm actively working on it.
 > Feel free to open an issue (or better yet, a PR) if you have any ideas or suggestions.

 Dora is a Python search engine that allows you to search your codebase by type expressions.